cosmic-explorer/ce-it-infrastructure/roster/README.md

 To build and deploy COmanage, first download a copy of the [comanage-registry-docker](https://github.com/Internet2/comanage-registry-docker/) repository into this directory.
-There are serveral outsiding pull requests that are needed which have not yet been merged to master, so the `ce-it` branch on the Cosmic Explorer [fork](https://github.com/cosmic-explorer/comanage-registry-docker) of this repository should be used until the patches are merged.
+There are serveral outsiding pull requests that are needed which have not yet been merged to master so the Cosmic Explorer [fork](https://github.com/cosmic-explorer/comanage-registry-docker) of this repository should be used until the patches are merged.
 This can be obtained by by running the commands